 Beef Heart Jerky

 Traditionally organ meats were considered the prized portion of the animal.
-Their nutrient density so valued that tribes would divide these organs so that everyone got a piece.
-In fact North American Natives would eat the adrenal glands first, because they knew that eating them would mean they would not succumb to scurvy.
-Whether or not they knew what it was that was in the adrenal glands that was so important at the time isn’t as important as the fact that they were eating to stay alive using their instincts.
-They were using their innate wisdom.
+Their nutrient density was so valued that tribes would divide these organs so that everyone got a piece.
+In fact, North American Natives would eat the adrenal glands first because they knew that eating them would mean they would not succumb to scurvy.
+Whether or not they knew what it was in the adrenal glands that were so important at the time isn’t as important as the fact that they knew eating them would keep them alive using their instincts, and ancestral wisdom passed down from their Elders.
 This simple recipe for beef heart jerky is a great place to start if you’re just trying organ meats for the first time.

-Most of the 40 and under crowd has never eaten an organ meat in their life-that they’re aware of anyway.
+Most of the 40 and under crowd has never eaten organ meat in their life.
+That they’re aware of anyway.
 I was one of them.
-My grandmother would cook liver and onions and I’d run!
-The truth is, that I haven’t found too many ways that I can tolerate liver still, but I’ve been trying other organ meats and have found that I like some other organs more.
-So, if you’ve tried liver and hated it, don’t despair, there may be other organ meats that you’ll actually enjoy.
-After all food should taste good.
+My grandmother would cook liver and onions, and I’d run!
+The truth is that I haven’t found too many ways that I can tolerate liver still, but I’ve been trying other organ meats and have found that I like some other organs more.
+So, if you’ve attempted to eat liver and hated it, don’t despair, there may be other organ meats that you’ll actually enjoy.
+After all, food should taste good.

-What was a standard part of the diet for our grandparents and great-grandparents how now become something we often turn our noses up at.
-But the joke is on us, because children now are expected to live shorter lives than their parents for the first time in history.
+What was once a standard part of the diet for our grandparents and great-grandparents has now become something we often turn our noses up at.
+But the joke is on us because children now are expected to live shorter lives than their parents for the first time in history.
 We have effectively shortened our lifespan, not only by the pace of our lives, the chemicals in our environment but also by the foods we eat.
-In fact, I’d put a large emphasis on the food we eat in this equation.
+In fact, I’d put a significant emphasis on the food we eat in this equation.
 To create a healthy body, we have to give it healthy ingredients.

 Organ meats pack a huge nutritional punch, so learning to like them can give your body a boost it’s been literally dying for.
-Did you know that heart is the largest source of CoQ10 Or that liver is a rich source of absorbable vitamin A, B vitamins and iron?
-Tongue is rich in iron, zinc, choline, vitamin B12, other B vitamins?
+Did you know that heart is the largest source of CoQ10 Or that liver is a rich source of absorbable vitamin A, B vitamins, and iron?
+The tongue is rich in iron, zinc, choline, vitamin B12, other B vitamins?
 Or how about kidney, rich in B vitamins and iron?

 Are you seeing a theme here?
 Nutrients that we are finding a large portion of the population to be deficient in are found in these organ meats that we’ve been turning our nose up to.
 Starting with something like heart jerky with pepper can be a great way to ease into organ meats.
 Try this recipe and let me know what you think!